-- 1 cup unsalted butter, softened
+- 1 cup unsalted butter, softened to room temperature

 - 1 cup granulated sugar

-- 1/2 cup light brown sugar
+- ½ cup golden brown sugar

-- 1/4 teaspoon salt
+- ½ teaspoon salt

 - 1 large egg

-- 2 1/4 cups all-purpose flour
+- 2¼ cups all-purpose flour

-- 1/4 teaspoon baking soda
+- 1 teaspoon baking powder

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-Amazon affiliate links are for your convenience at no additional cost to you.